 To begin your search for bed bugs establish a clean zone into which you can move furniture and items which you have inspected and cleaned to reduce the chance that they will be re-contaminated.

 Start in the corners and along edges of an open wall.
 With the card, see if you can dig things out of the cracks and crevices.
 Work your way along the cracks and crevices.
 For example, if you are checking a baseboard along the floor, see if you can get the card between the baseboard and the floor, as well as the top of the baseboard and the wall.
-If you have a bare tile or wood floor, consider using a damp cloth to wipe the floor, a mop may be used as well.
+If you have a bare tile or wood floor, consider using a damp cloth or map to wipe the floor.
 Don’t use too much water as floors can be slippery.
-Look for anything moving after you apply the warm cloth (or mop).
+Look for anything moving after you wipe the floor.
 If you have carpeted areas vacuum the clean area.
-See Vacuuming Items to Capture Bed Bugs and don’t forget to check pictures and other items on this wall.
+See Vacuuming Items to Capture Bed Bugs.
+Don’t forget to check pictures and other items on this wall.

 You are now ready to inspect other items and put these into the clean zone.
 As you continue to move things into the clean zone, more of the room will open and you can expand this clean zone.
 Using this method means you will not have to move furniture and items more than twice.
 This will allow you to concentrate on searching for bed bugs, rather than moving furniture.